aws/eks-anywhere/docs/content/en/docs/getting-started/baremetal/baremetal-getstarted.md

       ```bash
       kubectl apply -f eksa-w01-cluster.yaml --kubeconfig mgmt/mgmt-eks-a-cluster.kubeconfig
       ```

+      To check the state of a cluster managed with the cluster lifecyle feature, use `kubectl` to show the cluster object with its status.

+      The `status` field on the cluster object field holds information about the current state of the cluster.

+      ```
+      kubectl get clusters w01 -o yaml
+      ...
+      status:
+         conditions:
+         - lastTransitionTime: "2023-08-15T20:35:15Z"
+         status: "True"
+         type: Ready
+         - lastTransitionTime: "2023-08-15T20:35:15Z"
+         status: "True"
+         type: ControlPlaneInitialized
+         - lastTransitionTime: "2023-08-15T20:35:15Z"
+         status: "True"
+         type: ControlPlaneReady
+         - lastTransitionTime: "2023-08-15T20:35:15Z"
+         status: "True"
+         type: DefaultCNIConfigured
+         - lastTransitionTime: "2023-08-15T20:35:15Z"
+         status: "True"
+         type: WorkersReady
+         observedGeneration: 2
+      ```

+      The cluster has been fully upgraded once the status of the `Ready` condition is marked `True`.

+      See the [cluster status]({{< relref "../../clustermgmt/cluster-status" >}}) guide for more information.

    * **GitOps**: See [Manage separate workload clusters with GitOps]({{< relref "../../clustermgmt/cluster-flux.md#manage-separate-workload-clusters-using-gitops" >}})

    * **Terraform**: See [Manage separate workload clusters with Terraform]({{< relref "../../clustermgmt/cluster-terraform.md#manage-separate-workload-clusters-using-terraform" >}})